On tour with Peter Hammill, November 1999

 My friend Nick, who was a keen follower of Van der Graaf Generator (see his memories of Sheffield Uni), had moved to Boston, in the USA in 1980.
 He last saw PH in the USA in 1990 with Nic Potter.

 When the Canada/US tour was first announced there wasn't a concert planned for Boston which was a disappointment.
 We made a tentative plan to go to Philladelphia instead and I booked my flights.
 Unfortunately the Cambridge (near Boston) concert was then announced and was to take place about an hour after my arrival.
 I hastily re-booked my flight for the previous day.
-This gave me a day in Boston to do some shopping and visit the Museum of Science which houses the largest Van der Graaf Generator in the world, which visitors to my web-site will be aware of.
+This gave me a day in Boston to do some shopping and visit the Museum of Science, which houses the largest Van der Graaf Generator in the world.

 My previous experience of Van der Graaf Generators had been 1. at school and 2. at the London science museum, neither of which had prepared me for the beast at the M.O.S.
 It is enormous.
 I went at about 4pm and the place was deserted mainly because it closed at 5pm.
 I walked into the Theatre of Electricity and couldn't figure out where the machine was - then I looked up!
 The generator features on the front cover of the Museum map, which gives a good idea of the scale.